 She began her career as a teacher's aide with the Middle Township Board of Education and Atlantic County Special Service School District.
 She was also a favorite bartender at the C-View Inn in Cape May for many years.

 While Genny was working toward her life goals, she noticed a strange numbness in her right thumb.
-After an incident where the numbness prevented her from pushing her car into park, Genny realized the severity of the issue and went to the hospital.
-There, she received the devastating news that she had a stage 4 glioblastoma tumor on her parietal lobe.
+Genny realized the severity of the issue and went to the hospital where she received the devastating news that she had a stage 4 glioblastoma tumor on her parietal lobe.

-Genny maintained hope throughout her battle.
-She became the 20th member of a Duke University experimental treatment that used a modified strain of polio to recognize and attack cancer cells.
-Although the treatment was unsuccessful for Genny, it is a promising development in cancer treatment options.
-In Genny’s final months, her ability to communicate was severely diminished by the spreading cancer.
+Genny remained active in the community and courageous in her battle.
+She was proudly the 20th member of a Duke University experimental treatment that used a modified strain of polio to recognize and attack cancer cells.
 On March 31, 2016, almost exactly three years to the day of her diagnosis, Genny passed away.

 We, Genny’s family and friends, established Next Gen 30, INC to remember Genny as she was before cancer took her away from us, and share her spirit with others.